Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Ensemble of the learning paradigms

-The article \cite{8920992}, exploits a few-shot Dirichlet-Net based \ac{MTL} for hyper-spectral image classification.
-An encoder-decoder network with the aim to reconstruct hyper-spectral images is used, and the representations are shared using the encoder in a classifier network.
-This ensemble of encoder-decoder along with classifier is termed as \ac{MTL} in this article.
-The encoder takes as input two images of different domains and extracts both representative and discriminative vectors representations from both the domains, these encoder network parameters are shared with the classification network for extracting features of the input image patches to predict output labels.
-The important contribution of this article is extraction of shared representations from the objects in different domains by applying transfer learning.
+\cite{8920992}, exploited a few-shot Dirichlet-Net based \ac{MTL} for hyperspectral image classification.
+An encoder-decoder network to reconstruct hyperspectral images was used, and the representations were shared using the encoder in a classifier network.
+This ensemble of encoder-decoder and classifier is termed as \ac{MTL} in this article.
+The encoder takes two images of different domains as input and extracts both representative and discriminative vector representations from both domains; these encoder network parameters are shared with the classification network to extract features of the input image patches to predict output labels.
+The important contribution of this article is the extraction of shared representations from objects in different domains by applying transfer learning.

-Another interesting application is \cite{Dong2021}, that aims to estimate the virus-human protein interactions, by pre-training a source model UniRep \cite{Alley589333} to produce the features or protein embeddings.
-Due to the scarcity of training data for virus-human protein interaction, the article first trains a network on powerful statistical protein representations \ie source task.
-And the target task performs \ac{MTL} by extracting the embeddings using the source network, to find human protein-protein interactions (PPI) and human virus PPI.
-Likewise, \cite{8404496} uses VGGNet \cite{simonyan2015deep} for pre-training and the extracted features are used for detection and identification of copper and plastic wires buried in the ground, using Ground Penetrating radar (GPR) scans.
-In the target domain, identification of the type of soil (wet or dry) is also added, making it a \ac{MTL} application.
-It is observed that, in many of the articles such as \cite{cruz-etal-2020-localization, Dong2021, simonyan2015deep}, a source network is trained on large dataset of one domain, which is exploited by the target dataset of another domain having less data resources.
-Thereby transfer learning helps to find good feature representations leading to better generalization.
-Along with the multi-task architecture making it possible to train many tasks jointly.
+Another exciting application by \cite{Dong2021} aimed to estimate virus-human protein interactions by pre-training a source model called UniRep \cite{Alley589333} to produce features or protein embeddings.
+Due to the scarcity of training data for virus-human protein interactions, the article trained a network on powerful statistical protein representations, \ie source tasks.
+The target task was performed \ac{MTL} by extracting the embeddings using the source network to find human protein-protein interactions (PPIs) and human virus PPI.
+Likewise, \cite{8404496} used VGGNet \cite{simonyan2015deep} for pre-training, and the extracted features were used to detect and identify copper and plastic wires buried in the ground using Ground Penetrating radar (GPR) scans.
+Identifying the type of soil (wet or dry) in the target domain is also added, making it a \ac{MTL} application.
+It is observed that in many of the articles, such as \cite{cruz-etal-2020-localization, Dong2021, simonyan2015deep}, a source network is trained on a large dataset of one domain, which is exploited by the target dataset of another domain having fewer data resources.
+Therefore, transfer learning helps to find good feature representations, leading to better generalization.
+Along with the multi-task architecture, it makes it possible to train many tasks jointly.